A team (producers and supporters) working closely together to achieve a vision and a guard to protect the team.

 History, experience, and inclination will draw individuals to particular areas of focus (e.g., eliciting needs from the market as opposed to production), but too much specialization (e.g., to want to be in production without wanting to deal with other development tasks like documentation or testing) can lead to expertise starvation as development needs vary from delivery to delivery.
 Role differentiation should primarily follow from variations in the long-term rhythms of those roles’ primary activity.
 For example, one set of roles may deal with the market on a release cadence while another set of roles may deal with day-to-day production issues.

 The work rhythms of business and development are different with good reason, and letting them work separately increases autonomy and lets each focus on what it does best.
 What is good is that it gives the business the freedom to work on other things while development readies the product for delivery.
-The bad part about this is that if the business gives the order to develop a product and the responsibility of delivering the product is shifted from the business to development, there is a hand-off.
-The hand-off of responsibility reduces the possibilities of development to meet the contract; the only thing that development can do is increase velocity.
+The bad part about this is that if the business gives the order to develop a product, and transfers the responsibility of product delivery to a separate development organization, there is a hand-off.
+The hand-off may include a deadline and, because the business and development organizations are decoupled, the deadline may be arbitrary with respect to what development can actually deliver.
+The only thing that development can do is increase their rate of production.

-Focus on the whole product is a state of mind and it is hard to develop that mindset when you are working on an assembly line producing small parts of a product.
-This focus makes work more meaningful and helps people to feel ownership for the Vision and identify the with the purpose of the product.
+Focus on the whole product is a state of mind.
+It is hard to develop that mindset as an assembly line worker producing some small part of a product.
+Being decoupled from any whole-product focus makes work feel less meaningful and robs people of a sense of ownership for the Vision, or being able to identify the with the purpose of the product.

 A team should be a locus of learning and improvement, and the team structure should support learning.
 Solving a complex problem means that you will learn a lot during development and use that learning to let the solution emerge.
 Both the business and development could respectively elicit and act on feedback relevant to their own worldviews.
 A solution that works well from the perspective of the business might not yield the Greatest Value.
 The same is true of development perspective.
 The frenetic pace of development and the intellectual demands of building a product work together to draw our focus to only the problem at hand.
 We’re so busy building a product that we can’t be bothered to do it better.
 And neither development nor the business are attendant to the more transcendent issue of process, which is very worrisome from the perspective of the Japanese roots of Scrum that advise us “build the right process and you’ll build the right product.”